shahinjaffer07/-EXPERIMENT--03-INTERFACE-IOT-BOARD-AND-CONFIGURE-USART-TO-TRANSFER-STRINGS-/README.md

 6. check for execution of the output using run option
-7. Opend serial port utility and check the outpu t
+7. Open serial port utility and check the output